navikt/melosys-web/tests/e2e/API_MOCK_RECORDING.md

    await page.waitForResponse(resp => resp.url().includes('/api/behandlinger'));
    ```

-2. **Parallel workers**: Recording works with parallel workers, but each worker writes to separate files
+2. **Parallel workers in record mode**: Recording mode works with parallel workers, but each worker writes to separate files.
+Consider using `--workers=1` when recording to ensure consistent ordering.

 3. **GraphQL**: GraphQL queries are matched by `operationName` - queries without operation names may not match correctly

 4. **Test isolation with shared test data**: Tests that use the same `USER_ID_VALID` or other shared identifiers can interfere with each other when running in parallel.
 See "Test Isolation" section below.

-5. **Write-then-read consistency**: Tests that mutate state (POST/PUT) and then verify the updated state (GET) don't work correctly in playback mode.
-The mock server returns pre-recorded responses, so the second GET returns stale data from before the mutation.
+5. **Write-then-read consistency**: ~~Tests that mutate state don't work in playback mode.~~ **RESOLVED**: Sequence-based matching with per-worker isolation now fully supports write-then-read patterns.
 See "Write-Then-Read Pattern" section below.

 ## Test Isolation